nukopian/DBIx-Squirrel/README.md

     use DBIx::Squirrel DBI-IMPORT-LIST;

-If required (and in addition to any `DBI` imports), `DBIx::Squirrel` can create and import Database Object Helper functions for you:
+If required (and in addition to any `DBI` imports), `DBIx::Squirrel` can create and import Database Entity Helper functions for you:

     use DBIx::Squirrel database_entity=>NAME;
     use DBIx::Squirrel database_entities=>[NAMES];

-### Database Object Helper Functions
+### Database Entity Helper Functions

 A database entity helper is nothing more than a standard function providing some syntactic sugar in the form of a polymorphic interface for interacting